PSHE Subject Leader - Mrs K Burden

 We will be;

-During the week we helped to further raise the children's awareness of positive mental health and wellbeing through the delivery of a range of assemblies, which were followed up in the classroom with activities that helped to explore the theme further.
-The children enjoyed reading the story of The Invisible Thread – By Patrice Karst, and engaged well with the follow up activities.
-Some of the work produced from these activities will be included within the planned update of our academy entrance display, which will focus upon mental health and wellbeing.
-We do hope that you found the Place2Be information sheet useful in suggesting meaningful ways to connect with you child/children.
-Please see the link below if you didn't get an opportunity to view the ideas.
+During the week we will help to further raise the children's awareness of positive mental health and wellbeing through the delivery of a range of assemblies, which were followed up in the classroom with activities that helped to explore the theme further.
+We do hope that you find the Place2Be information sheets useful in suggesting meaningful ways to connect with you child/children.
+Please see the links below to view the ideas.

 Supporting Your Child's Mental Health & Wellbeing Parent Presentation